jaladhi-shrivastava/my-python-mini-games/README.md

 **How to play:**
 - Run the quiz script.
-- Answer each question by typing your choice (A, B, C, or D).
+- Answer each question by typing True or False.
 - At the end, see your score and correct answers.

 ---